neronparmar01/Neron-Parmar/README.md

+<h2 align="left"> About Me...!
+</h2>

-<h2 align="left">Hi 👋!
-My name is Neron Parmar and I have done Computer Programming
- from Seneca Polytechnic.
+Hi 👋!
+My name is Neron Parmar and I have done Computer Programming from Seneca Polytechnic.
 My major interests are Data Analytics, Data Visulization and Programming.
 I am actively seeking opportunities to contribute and grow in the world of technology.
-</h2>

 ###